michaelshiloh/ArduinoRoboticsSummer2017/README.md

 ### current-homework-assignment

-Research, purchase, plan, write code.
+Research, purchase, plan, write code, talk to people, ask me questions.

 Do whatever you need to do so that on Wednesday you will be busy making stuff.